What Is the Difference Between Mist, Fog and Mist?

 Like fog and mist, haze is not a single entity, but rather a variety of atmospheric phenomena with different forms and compositions, mainly two:

-• Dry Haze: this kind of haze primarily consists of dry particles like dust, ash, or pollen.
+- Dry Haze: this kind of haze primarily consists of dry particles like dust, ash, or pollen.
 It can cast a hazy curtain, reducing visibility and adding an otherworldly touch.
+It's often more noticeable during dry seasons or in arid regions.

-• Wet Haze: wet haze carries a higher moisture content, often appearing as a mix of tiny water droplets and particles.
-It can result from the interplay of moisture with pollutants.
+- Wet Haze: wet haze carries a higher moisture content, often appearing as a mix of tiny water droplets and particles.
+It can result from the interplay of moisture with pollutants, leading to a denser appearance.

 Discover further insights into this phenomenon in another article, where we delve into the intricacies of haze weather.